Humdaan-786/RestrauntNameandMenuGenrator/readme.md

 ## Usage

-select the cusine you wish to
+select the cusine from sidebar